sheltermanager/asm3/src/static/pages/manual/_sources/reports.txt

 All reports are accessed from the Reports top level-menu.
 By default, ASM does not install with any reports.
-You must install them from *Settings->Reports->Browse sheltermanager.com* – this requires your ASM server to have access to the internet.
+You must install them from :menuselection:`Settings --> Reports --> Browse sheltermanager.com` – this requires your ASM server to have access to the internet.
 There's an “Install Recommended” button you can use to choose the default set to install.

 Some of the standard, most useful reports you should install are: